apifest/apifest/README.md

 * **Setup token validation URL**

 If access token is required for an endpoint, first it should be validated.
-The endpoint(URL) that validates access tokens is setup by the following property in apifest.properties file -
+The host and port where ApiFest OAuth 2.0 Server runs are set by the following properties in apifest.properties file -

-***token.validate.endpoint***
+***token.validate.host*** and ***token.validate.port***

 * **Setup connection timeout**